Rise of Incarnates

 Rise of Incarnates was a multiplayer free-to-play fighting video game developed and published by Bandai Namco Entertainment.
 Announced early 2014 and presented at the 2014 Electronic Entertainment Expo, the game featured two-on-two gameplay.
 The game was developed by the same staff that worked on the Soulcalibur, Tekken, and Mobile Suit Gundam: Extreme Vs. series, three major fighting game franchises of Bandai Namco.

 It was released in July 2015.
-The game was pulled from Steam in October 2015, and its servers were shut down in December 2015.
+However, the game lasted until October 2015 with online servers completely closed by December 2015.

 Gameplay

+Gameplay screenshot of Rise of Incarnates.

 The game's playable characters were the so-called Incarnates, humans who have awoken mythical powers.
 Players could apply long-range assault with close-quarter combat.
 Their powers allowed them to transform into a creature or summon a being to assist them in battle.
+Power ups can be used for the characters such as additional defense/speed.

-Battle arenas were set in places like:
+Battle arenas were set in the following locations: